- Chart

 - Acquisition Price (USD millions): 285

-- Strategic Rationale: To enter and establish a leading position in the rapidly growing collaborative robot market and diversify its revenue streams beyond semiconductor test.
+- Strategic Rationale: To enter and establish a strong presence in the rapidly growing collaborative robotics market, diversifying Teradyne's revenue streams and leveraging its expertise in complex automation.

 AutoGuide Mobile Robots